 Here are what the number ratings mean from the EWG site:

 There are some products in their database that have individual ingredients with a 4 rating and they will still give it an overall 3 rating.

 So, having a few ingredients rated at 4 didn’t bother me too much.

-How To Buy Maskcara Makeup
+How to Buy Seint/Maskcara Makeup

-Some of the Artists will have direct websites where you can fill out a short questionnaire and submit a makeup-free photo, and others will just have you direct/private message them on Instagram or Facebook.
+Some of the Artists will have direct websites where you can fill out a short questionnaire and submit a makeup-free photo, and others will have you direct/private message them on Instagram or Facebook.

-She also gave a lot of tips on how to do makeup for my face, particularly on how to do eyeshadow on hooded eyes, which I have.
+She also gave a lot of tips on how to do makeup for the older face, particularly on how to do eyeshadow on hooded eyes, which I have.

 I filled out the form on her website, and she emailed me with colors that she was recommending for my particular skin tone and concerns.
 She also answered my questions really well.

 When you go to their website (each artist has their own personal website, so I won’t provide a link here), you will see that their makeup line products are reasonably priced.

 All of the products are very pigmented, which means you will only need a little bit to get the coloring and coverage that you want.

 It varies by the size of the compact as to how many products you need to get it for free, but I ordered 5 tins so I got the basic Quad compact that fits 4 tins.

-I bought 2 brushes, 2 highlights (foundation), 1 contour, 1 bronzer, and 1 illuminator, and got a free compact because I had bought at least 4 tins.
+I bought 2 brushes, 2 highlights (foundation) (one lighter and one darker), 1 contour, 1 bronzer, and 1 illuminator, and got a free compact because I had bought at least 4 tins.

 Also, I could tell based on how I used them, the bronzer, contour, and illuminator would have lasted me quite a while.
 I had a beauty blender sponge already, so I didn’t order one of theirs.

 What I Thought of the Makeup